 - Our growth depends on the timely development and commercialization, and customer acceptance, of new and enhanced products and services based on technological innovation.
-Our growth can also suffer if the markets into which we sell our products and services decline, do not grow as anticipated or experience cyclical. - The healthcare industry and related industries that we serve are undergoing significant changes in an effort to reduce (and increase the predictability of) costs, which can adversely affect our business and financial statements. - Economic, political, geopolitical, legal, compliance, social and business factors (including the impact of military conflicts), both in the U.S. and outside the U.S., can negatively affect our business and financial statements. - Uncertainties with respect to the development, deployment, and use of artificial intelligence in our business and products may result in harm to our business and reputation. - Collaborative partners and other third-parties we rely on for development, supply and/or marketing of certain products, potential products and technologies could fail to perform sufficiently.
+Our growth can also suffer if the markets into which we sell our products and services decline, do not grow as anticipated or experience cyclical. - The healthcare industry and related industries that we serve are undergoing significant changes in an effort to reduce (and increase the predictability of) costs, which can adversely affect our business and financial statements. - Economic, political, geopolitical, legal, compliance, social and business factors (including the impact of military conflicts), both in the United States ("U.S.") and outside the U.S., can negatively affect our business and financial statements.
+For example, elections in the U.S. and other countries may result in significant political shifts and/or disruptions, including changes in the regulatory environment, and recent Supreme Court decisions in the U.S. may also result in regulatory uncertainty. - Uncertainties with respect to the development, deployment, and use of artificial intelligence in our business and products may result in harm to our business and reputation. - Collaborative partners and other third-parties we rely on for development, supply and/or marketing of certain products, potential products and technologies could fail to perform sufficiently.